Sugar and spice

 Transparent, flour-ready containers!

-:x: Whole-wheat blends need multiple raw ingredients, which requires storage of multiple (identical-looking) flours and their unprocessed groat/berry counterparts. :bread: :baguette_bread: :face_with_spiral_eyes: Great labeling! :yum:
+:x: Whole-wheat blends need multiple raw ingredients, requiring storage of (identical-looking) flours and their unprocessed groat/berry counterparts. :bread: :baguette_bread: :face_with_spiral_eyes: Labels everywhere! :yum:

-So I began reading about professional baking kitchens.
+So I began reading about professional bakers’ kitchen solutions.
 I decided on ProKeeper+ containers, which may be the overkill option, but we’re committed to this optimization thing, and it’s Father’s Day, after all! :family_man_woman_boy_boy:

-Flour counter storage The flour containers fit standard-sized bags and include magnetic levelers!
-I added an expandable cabinet shelf to cleanly stack more flours right on the counter along with mixer attachments.
+Flour counter storage Flour containers fit standard-sized bags and include magnetic levelers!
+I added an expandable cabinet shelf to stack more flours.

-Flour counter storage Even though everything is on the counter, it doesn’t feel cluttered and the whole baking setup is tucked out of sight behind the refrigerator.
+Flour counter storage The whole baking setup is tucked out of sight behind the refrigerator.

-In the pantry, we finally ditched the opaque bins, and began storing other specialty flours and sugars in ProKeeper+ containers on the shelf.
-The unmilled grains are stored in 16-cup Rubbermaid Brilliance containers directly behind their milled counterparts.
+In the pantry, we finally ditched the opaque bins.
+Unmilled grains are stored in 16-cup Rubbermaid Brilliance containers directly behind their milled counterparts.

 Flour counter storage